GilbertHan1011/TrajAtlas/docs/source/tutorial/Step2_differential_abundance.md

 import matplotlib.pyplot as plt plt.rcParams["figure.figsize"] = (7, 7)
 ```
+## About

+To learn about TrajDiff, please read [TrajDiff](../introduction/TrajDiff.md)

 ## Datasets

-In this tutorial, we continue with the adata we created in OPCST projecting
+In this tutorial, we continue with the adata we created in OPCST projecting.

 ```python